Postoperative fistula treatment. Removal of ligature suture endoscopic Ligature fistula postoperative scar treatment

 • checking the suture material for sterility;

-• the use of high-tech suture materials and the rejection of the use of non-absorbable threads.
+• the use of high-tech suture materials and the refusal to use non-absorbable threads.

-If you know that all types of fistulas are divided into congenital, acquired, and artificially created, then the ligature fistula of the postoperative scar will belong to the latter category.
+If you know that all types of fistulas are divided into congenital, acquired, and artificially created, then a ligature fistula of a postoperative scar will belong to the latter category.
 Therefore, it can occur anywhere if there has been a surgical intervention, after which inflammation has developed from the suture surgical material itself - the ligature.
-And there is absolutely no difference which thread was used (synthetic, natural, absorbable or not).
+Moreover, it makes absolutely no difference what kind of thread was used (synthetic, natural, absorbable or not).
 Sometimes the cause of a fistula is the negligence of medical personnel, but it happens that the body itself rejects foreign material.

-Conservative treatment of ligature fistula of postoperative scar
+Conservative treatment of ligature fistula of a postoperative scar

-As a rule, the pathological process that has begun makes itself felt even before the patient is discharged home.
-Unfortunately, not everyone is attentive to their condition after the operation and certainly strives to be discharged from the hospital as quickly as possible.
-After all the worries about the upcoming surgical procedures, a slight redness in the suture area seems like such a trifle.
-However, only at the first signs of fistula development and the initial stage of suppuration, its conservative treatment is possible.
+As a rule, the onset of the pathological process makes itself felt even before the patient is discharged home.
+Unfortunately, not everyone is attentive to their condition after surgery and certainly strives to be discharged from the hospital as quickly as possible.
+After all the worries about the upcoming surgical procedures, a little redness in the suture area seems like such a trifle.
+However, only at the first signs of development of a fistula and the initial stage of suppuration, its conservative treatment is possible.

-An experienced surgeon himself will determine that the healing process of the suture has deviations and will take timely action.
+An experienced surgeon himself will determine that the healing process of the suture has deviations and will take timely measures.
 Firstly, the site of inflammation is carefully examined, dead tissue is removed so that the wound heals faster.
 This is done in several stages with constant treatment of the seam with an antiseptic solution.
-Secondly, threads are removed in parallel, the endings of which appeared on the surface.
+Secondly, the threads whose ends appear on the surface are simultaneously removed.

 • local antiseptics in the form of powders and water-soluble ointments (Levomikol, Trimistin);